ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 list3 = [10, 'a']
 ```

-- In the first call to `extendList()`, the default value of list is used, which is an empty list `[]`.
+- In the first call to `extendList()`, the default value of the list is used, which is an empty list `[]`.
 The value `10` is appended to this list, and the modified list is returned.
 This list is assigned to `list1`.

 - In the second call to `extendList()`, a new list `[123]` is passed as the value for the list parameter, so the default value is not used.
 The value `123` is appended to this list, and the modified list is returned and assigned to `list2`.

-- In the third call to `extendList()`, the default value of list is used again.
+- In the third call to `extendList()`, the default value of the list is used again.
 This time, the default value is the list that was modified in the first call to the function, which contains the value `10`.
 The value `'a'` is appended to this list, and the modified list is returned and assigned to `list3`.
   This behavior occurs because default values are evaluated when the function is defined, not when it is called.
 In this case, the default value of the list parameter is an empty list `[]`, which is evaluated when the `extendList()` function is defined.
 This means that the same `list` object is used as the default value for the `list` parameter every time the `extendList()` function is called, unless a different value is provided for the list parameter in the function call.

 The definition of the `extendList` function could be modified as follows, though, to always begin a new list when no `list` argument is specified, which is more likely to have been the desired behavior: